How to buy a property in the Dominican Republic?

 On top of that of a meagre 1% of annual property taxes, expect to pay no taxes on the revenues made from your rentals.
 Aside from the favourable general conjuncture, you’ll need to consider the location of your future property.
 Some places are seeing more growth that others… For example, Las Terrenas is one of the hottest spot in the DR in terms of real estate investments and growth at the moment.
 The market is fuelled by the local expats who invested and keep investing here and growing middle class from the big cities bored of Punta Cana and looking a piece of paradise at still an affordable price.

-How to get a local loan?
+How to get a loan with a local bank?

 Should I buy in my own name or with a company?